A family run business in the IT sector which provided 4 principal services:

 A culture change programme was started to shift the former secretive, family first approach and to eliminate the excessive spending behaviours remaining from previous good times.

 An open management style was chosen as a solution to the morale problems.
-This involved among other things holding frequent staff meetings to communicate plans, progress and to answer the many questions that arose during the turnaround.
+This involved among other things holding frequent staff meetings to communicate plan & progress and to answer the many questions that arose during the turnaround.

 A functional structure was created for the business so everyone knew who was responsible for what.
 Procedures were developed to introduce best practice to many activities and training was provided to enable staff to operate effectively.